Garatee/Selenium-Oracle-Analytics/README.md

 ### Adding environmental variables
-To run this program, add these environmental variables to your ~/.bashrc or ~/.bash_profile Alternatively, just type in the username and password in Main.ipynb later after opening jupyter notebook.
+To run this program, add these environmental variables to your ~/.bashrc or ~/.bash_profile
+Alternatively, type in the username and password in Main.ipynb later after opening jupyter notebook.
 ```
 export OAC_SITE_URL=""
 export OAC_USERNAME=""